 Douglas Graham’s award-winning career spans over 40 years and well over 150 publications as a staff and freelance photographer.
 He has covered national and international news, national politics, professional and olympic level sporting events.
 Early in Graham’s career he was named Newspaper Photographer of the Year and Wildlife Photographer of the Year both in the State of Virginia.
-He also was on the Times-Mirror staff that won the W.S.
+He also was a member of the staff that won the W.S.
 Copeland Award for community journalism and that same year the Virginia Press Association Sweepstakes Award.
 In 2018 he was named as part of the staff that won the National Gold ADDY for design with an America’s Routes brochure and later that year he won “Best in Show” for news photography by the Virginia Press Association.
 In 2019 Graham shared two prestigious awards with Jay Korff of ABC News for their work on the America’s Routes project.
-The duo shared a Edward R. Murrow award for “Excellence in Video” and also a EMMY Nomination for the story “The Long Road Home.”
+The duo shared a Edward R. Murrow award for “Excellence in Video” and also an Emmy award for the story “The Long Road Home.”
 Graham has called Loudoun and Clarke County’s home for the past 33 years.

 Journalist and Author Danielle Nadler

 Danielle Nadler is an award-winning journalist who has covered education, politics and general news for newspapers in Minnesota, California, Las Vegas and Virginia’s Shenandoah Valley.
 In 2015, she helped launch Loudoun Now, a community newspaper where she serves as managing editor.
 She released her first biography “Without a Trace: The Life of Sierra Phantom” in 2016.